Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

-Fall is upon us, which means changing the leaves, the smell of pumpkin spice in the air, and of course, an onslaught of holiday marketing campaigns.
-It can be hard to stand out in a sea of businesses rushing to take advantage of the holiday spirit.
+Everyone wants to tap into the opportunities provided by the winter holidays.
+However, it can be hard to stand out in a sea of businesses rushing to take advantage of the holiday spirit.
 Creating effective holiday marketing campaigns requires cozying up to the customer and connecting with them on a more emotional level.

-With US retail eCommerce sales projected to reach $236 billion in 2023, you don’t want to miss out on the opportunity to take a piece of the pie, and getting a jump on the competition means starting your holiday marketing campaigns early.
+With US retail eCommerce sales projected to reach $295 billion in 2024, you don’t want to miss out on the opportunity to take a piece of the pie, and getting a jump on the competition means starting your holiday marketing campaigns early.

 Start a holiday season campaign as soon as possible

 In the past few years, Black Friday and Cyber Monday have generated a huge amount of revenue.
-In fact, in 2020 on Cyber Monday businesses raked in a whopping $10.8 billion, making it the biggest eCommerce selling day of all time.
+In fact, in 2020 on Cyber Monday businesses raked in a whopping $9.8 billion, making it the biggest eCommerce selling day of all time.

 In other words, start cooking up holiday marketing ideas now before you miss the boat!